SMC-AAU-CPH/smc-cph.github.io/_posts/2022-12-08-aysimab-clean-code.md

 _"A name should tell you why it exists, what it does, and how it is used.
 If a name requires a comment, then the name does not reveal its intent."_
 _–Uncle Bob Lessons-_

-Most MCT students are using a jupyter notebook to develop.
+Most SMC students are using a jupyter notebook to develop.
 I can imagine most of us running cells in a different order and noticing weird behaviours because of having many variables with the same names in different cells like x or y.
 However if we give variables very clear names about what they are, why they are different, this wouldn't be an issue.

 ### Avoid disinformation